andisiahaan/digiflazz-php/README.md

 composer install
 ```

-When the package is published, consumers will be able to install with:
+You able to install with:

 ```powershell
 composer require andisiahaan/digiflazz-php